garrandall/popular-music-data/tracks/i-was-never-there-the-weeknd-gesaffelstein.md

 What makes a grown man wanna cry?
 (Cry, cry, cry, cry) What makes him wanna take his life?
 (Yeah)
-His happiness is never real (real, real, real, real) And mindless sex is how he feels, ooh, he feels
+His happiness is never real (real, real, real, real) And mindless sex is how he feels, oh, he feels

 When it's time, when it's time, when it's time
 It won't matter (it don't matter)